Labour Party (Norway): Founding and early years

 The party was founded in 1887 in Arendal and first ran in elections to the Storting in 1894.
 It entered the parliament in 1903 and steadily increased its vote until 1927, when it became the largest party in Norway.
 The party were members of Communist International (Comintern), a communist organisation, between 1918 and 1923.

 From the establishment of Vort Arbeide in 1884, the party had a growing and notable organisation of newspapers and other press outlets.
-The party press system eventually resulted in Norsk Arbeiderpresse (Norwegian Labour Press, now A-pressen).
+The party press system eventually resulted in Norsk Arbeiderpresse (Norwegian Labour Press).
 In January 1913, the party had 24 newspapers and six more newspapers were founded in 1913.
 The party also had the periodical Det 20de Aarhundre.
 In 1920, the party had 33 newspapers and 6 semi-affiliated newspapers.
 The party had its own publishing house, Det norske Arbeiderpartis forlag, succeeded by Tiden Norsk Forlag.
 In addition to books and pamphlets, Det norske Arbeiderpartis forlag published Maidagen (annual May Day publication), Arbeidets Jul (annual Christmas publication) and Arbeiderkalenderen (calendar).
 The party also published a monthly political magazine, Kontakt, between 1947 and 1954 which was edited by Torolf Elster.

 From its roots as a radical alternative to the political establishment, the party grew to its current dominance through several eras.
 The party experienced a split in 1921 caused by a decision made two years earlier to join the Comintern and the Social Democratic Labour Party of Norway was formed.
 In 1923, the party left the Comintern while a significant minority of its members left the party to form the Communist Party of Norway.
 In 1927, the Social Democrats were reunited with Labour.
 Some Communists also joined Labour whereas other Communists tried a failed merger endeavor which culminated in the formation of the Arbeiderklassens Samlingsparti.
-The same year, Helga Karlsen became the party's first Member of Parliament.
+The same year, Helga Karlsen became the party's first female Member of Parliament.

 In 1928, Christopher Hornsrud formed Labour's first government, but it lasted only two weeks.
 During the early 1930s, Labour abandoned its revolutionary profile and set a reformist course.
 Labour then returned to government in 1935 and remained in power throughout the Second World War.
 The party was a member of the Labour and Socialist International between 1938 and 1940.
 When Norway was invaded by Nazi Germany in 1940, the Labour-led government and the Norwegian royal family fled to London, whence it led a government-in-exile for the duration of the war.